memgonzales/linquiztics/README.md

    If the command is executed successfully, the dependencies will be installed into the folder <code>node_modules</code> following the dependency tree found in <a href = "https://github.com/memgonzales/linquiztics/blob/master/package-lock.json"><code>package-lock.json</code></a>.

 ###
-   ***The project uses a pre-populated remote database.
+   ***This project uses a pre-populated remote database.
 DO STEPS 4 TO 8 ONLY AFTER A DATABASE RESET OR MIGRATION TO A LOCAL DATABASE.***

 4. On the main project directory, run the following command to populate the database with **user accounts**: